smirarab/ASTRAL/astral-tutorial.md

 Finally, since bootstrapping involves a random process, a seed number can be provided to ASTRAL to ensure reproducibility.
 The seed number can be set using the `-s` option (by default 692 is used).

-**Output:**
+#### Output:
-ASTRAL first performs the bootstrapping, and for each replicate, it outputs the bootstrapped ASTRAL tree.
-So, if the number of replicates is set to 100, it outputs 100 trees.
+As ASTRAL performs bootstrapping, it outputs the bootstrapped ASTRAL tree for each replicate.
+So, if the number of replicates is set to 100, it first outputs 100 trees.
 Then, it outputs a greedy consensus of all the 100 bootstrapped trees (with support drawn on branches).
 Finally, it performs the main analysis (i.e. on trees provided using `-i` option) and draws branch support on this main tree using the bootstrap replicates.
-Therefore, the tree outputted at the end is the ASTRAL tree on main input trees, with support values drawn based on bootstrap replicates.
-Support values are shown as branch length (i.e. after a colon sign) and are percentages.
+Therefore, in this example, the output file will include 102 trees.
+The most important tree is the tree outputted at the end; this is the ASTRAL tree on main input trees, with support values drawn based on bootstrap replicates.
+Support values are shown as branch length (i.e. after a colon sign) and are percentages (as opposed to local posterior probabilities that when present are shown as a number between 0 and 1).